Pinterest or How to Evaluate Social Media Opportunities

 Additionally let’s assume I earn a bit more per hour.
 Let’s say 100$.
 I know that many consultants in the search and social media marketing industry earn more than this.

-Now let’s see, we have 20h a month worth 2000$ of Pinterest work.
-That’s already 24k a year you spend on social media.
+Now let’s see, we have 20h a month worth 2000$ of social media work.
+That’s already 24k a year you spend on social media!

 That doesn’t even include the tools you pay for when using social media or other investments to get traction there.